olliekrk/Elevators/README.md

 - If such request is already in the queue, do nothing
 - If the queue is empty, put this request as the first in the queue

-Otherwise search for a first sequence of requests in the queue, in which the elevator:
+Otherwise search for a first sequence of requests in the queue, in which the elevator (case A or case B):
-- A) Passes the requested floor (in the same direction as requested!).
+- A.1.
+Passes the requested floor (in the same direction as requested!).
-- If such sequence was found, then put the request in the queue so that elevator won't pass requested floor but will stop there
+- A.2.
+If such sequence was found, then put the request in the queue so that elevator won't pass requested floor but will stop there
-- B) Moves towards the requested floor (in the same direction as requested!) but then changes its direction.
+- B.1.
+Moves towards the requested floor (in the same direction as requested!) but then changes its direction to the opposite
-- If such sequence was found put the request in the queue before direction change occurs.
+- B.2.
+If such sequence was found put the request in the queue before direction change occurs.

 Otherwise put it at the end of the queue.